marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 .. math:: f(x) = x^2 + 3x + 1,

 which we looked at earlier.
-Then we can write this
+Then we can write this:

 .. code:: python